 “When you passionately believe in what you’re doing, as I do, when clients are saying, ‘nah, we want our money back now because we’d much rather be investing in these things that have gone up’, that, for me, is a frustration.
 I think they’re making a poor investment decision.”

 Woodford recently told the Financial Times that he has around 'two and a half years' left to turn performance around and curb outflows otherwise he will go 'out of business'.

-While this is unlikely as his company remains profitable, it is clear that investors have lost patience. and these next 12 months are likely to be the most important of his career.
+It is clear that investors have lost patience. and these next 12 months are likely to be the most important of his career.